-One of Us is Next by Karen McManus, A fun follow-up for mystery-thriller fans.
+Book review and synopsis for One of Us is Next by Karen McManus, a fun follow-up for mystery-thriller fans.

 One of Us Is Next, the sequel to One of Us is Lying, takes us back to Bayview High.
 The students receive a group text about a game of "Truth or Dare" among the student population.
 Choosing "Truth" reveals a secret and choosing "Dare" presents a challenge.